jishf/kelpie-instructions/README.md

 ## Configuring Cyberduck

-Before adding the Cyberduck profile, the following configuration items should be changed to ensure Kelpie uses Ionburst Cloud efficiently.
+Before adding the Cyberduck profile, the following configuration items need to be changed to ensure Kelpie uses Ionburst Cloud efficiently.

-The configuration items to be changed cover:
+The configuration items we will update cover:

 - setting the multipart chunk size to 50MB
 - setting the multipart threshold to 50MB
 - disabling "segmented downloads"

 After updating these settings, Cyberduck must be **fully restarted**.

+For Mac users, go to [Mac.](#mac)

+For Windows users, go to [Windows.](#windows)

 ### Mac